 PROJECT: Enhancing upstream-downstream cooperation and equitable water access in Nepal

-Southasia Institute of Advanced Studies (SIAS) and ICLEI South Asia, in partnership with CDKN, launched this Knowledge Basis Project in Nepal in 2019.
+Southasia Institute of Advanced Studies (SIAS) and ICLEI South Asia, in partnership with CDKN, launched this project Nepal in 2019.

 The project directly responds to expressed demand from water user groups, municipal governments, and national government.
 During SIAS’s research and engagements in three cities over the last five years, the municipal authorities and water management committees raised issues about growing contestation with upstream communities, and have requested deign interventions to ensure sustainable water flow.